brookingcharlie/webcomponents-demo/shadow-dom/README.md

 With Shadow DOM, any element in a node tree can host a *shadow tree*, which has its own *shadow root* as opposed to descending from the document node.
-Without this encapsulation, styles and scripts intended for other parts of the document could impact upon the component, particularly givent that element IDs and class names can clash.
+Without this encapsulation, styles and scripts intended for other parts of the document could impact upon the component, particularly given that element IDs and class names can clash.

-References:
+## References

 * <http://w3c.github.io/webcomponents/spec/shadow/>
 * <http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom/>